12 Free Resume Samples for High School Students

 To save you the pain of making a resume template, we have created quite a few samples.
-There are general purpose teenage resume templates, babysitting position resume, food delivery resume, grocery store resume, volunteer, warehouse, and more.
+There are general purpose teenage resume templates, babysitting position resume, food delivery resume, grocery store resume, volunteer work, warehouse, and more.
 You can get basic idea on what to write from those, and a professional elegant design.
 We also have High School Graduate Resumes and job-specific professional resume templates.

-Babysitter CV Template Sample
+Babysitter Resume Template

-Example with sample content for someone looking for a baby-sitting position.
+Example with sample content for someone looking for a babysitting position.

 Fast Food Employee CV

 Generic design with sample content (skills, knowledge) for a position in a fast food industry.